NimbleEdge/.github/profile/README.md

 </p>

-[NimbleEdge](https://www.nimbleedge.ai/) NimbleEdge is leading the movement towards real edge computing.
+[NimbleEdge](https://www.nimbleedge.ai/) NimbleEdge is leading the movement towards edge computing.
 Creating a challenging new age technology altering the status quo between the cloud and the users’ devices, a technology that is inherently privacy preserving.

 ### 🏂 Haven't tried NimbleEdge  yet?
 Here are some steps to learn and use the NimbleEdge .